zli0811/-portfolio/README.md

 ## 🔬 Research Experience
 ### Capstone Project – *A Preliminary Study of Applying Machine Learning Algorithms in Predicting Dementia*
-- Conducted a comparative evaluation of **XGBoost, Random Forest, and multi-layer Neural Networks** for dementia prediction.  - Developed a **sum-of-weights method** to quantify feature importance for multi-layer neural network.
+- Conducted a comparative evaluation of **XGBoost, Random Forest, and Networks** for dementia prediction.
+- Developed a **sum-of-weights method** to quantify feature importance for multi-layer neural network.
 - Performed a systematic analysis using **cross-validated SHAP values** and **ROC curves** to assess model interpretability and predictive performance.
 - [🔗 GitHub Code](https://github.com/zli0811/-portfolio/tree/main/capstone)